department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 <div class="call-out" markdown="0">

 <h3 style="padding:0">121.8 days</h3>
-<p style="padding:0">Average time to process disability-related claims in January 2017.</p>
+<p style="padding:0">This was the average time it took us to process disability-related claims in January 2017.</p>

 </div>